Many website owners make the common mistake of viewing all traffic the same.

 -Facebook ads traffic

 -Display ads traffic

 The second source is earned traffic.
-This is where someone visits your site because they heard about you through a secondary source, such as in a podcast interview, a friend’s recommendation, a news piece, etc. Yes, there is some overlap in a sense because you can pay to get this type of coverage, but earned traffic differs in that it carries with it some element of social proof.
+This is where someone visits your site because they heard about you through a secondary source, such as a podcast interview, a friend’s recommendation, a news piece, etc. Yes, there is some overlap because you can pay to get this type of coverage, but earned traffic differs in that it carries with it some element of social proof.

 Earned traffic examples;

 -Visitors who saw a news report or press release about your company

 The third source, which is by far the most valuable and powerful source of traffic, is owned traffic.
 This source is also often ignored.
 Owned traffic is traffic that comes from your owned audience.
 That could be an email list, YouTube or podcast subscribers, social media followers, etc. This is your list of people who already know, like, and trust you and to whom you can market at any time.